-In 1970, Daifuku acquired a vast site measuring about 1.2 million square meters with the idea of building an industrial park in the town of Hino-cho, in Shiga Prefecture.
-Today, this is the home of our Shiga Works.
-With an emphasis on harmony with the natural environment and ties with the community, we started building a production site with a function of developing a rich humanity.
-The Works has become one of the world's largest production centers of material handling systems, boasting 12 factories.
-We are working to build a sustainable society, for instance with the Yui Project launched in 2014 to preserve biological diversity.
+In 1970, Daifuku acquired a vast site measuring about million square meters with the idea of building an ind park in the town of Hino-cho, in Shiga Prefecture.
+Tod the home of our Shiga Works.
+With an emphasis on ha with the natural environment and ties with the comm started building a production site with a function of do a rich humanity.
+The Works has become one of the work largest production centers of material handling system boasting 12 factories.
+We are working to build a sustait society, for instance with the Yui Project launched in 2 preserve biological diversity.